anparis/blog/content/post/hugo_blog_creation.md

 #### Date format

-It was actually well documented on https://gohugo.io/functions/format/ but I spend some time to find it.
+It was actually well documented on https://gohugo.io/functions/format/  but it took me some time to find it.

 I added {{ .Date.Format "2006-01-02"  }} in front of my blog post titles in my list.html file :